PARKS CANADA AGENCY

 Conditions of Employment:

-- Security Screening: Obtain and maintain Reliability Status.;
+- Obtain and maintain Reliability Status security clearance;

-- Maintenance of a valid Class 5 Driver’s Licence (Class L, N or other graduated license will not be accepted);
+- Possession and maintenance of a valid Class 5 Driver’s Licence (Class L, N or other graduated license will not be accepted).

 - Willingness to wear a Parks Canada uniform and personal protective equipment;